Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 The one benefit Capital One has over others is the 10x bonus point multiplier.
 Of course, not having late checkout as a guaranteed benefit might be a turn-off for some.
 Also, don’t expect to earn elite credit or use elite benefits on stays booked through this program.

-Book via special travel agents
+Book your stay using special travel agents

 - Four Seasons Preferred Partner